wilkinsdr/util/heasoft/xspec_local_models/README.md

 You can also get XSPEC to load the model package automatically on start up.
 To do this for every user on your computer,
 1) Go to the Xspec/src/scripts directory within your Heasoft installation
-2) Add the line "load /opt/software/xspec_models/build/[heasoft_version]/liblocal.so" to the end of the file glocal_customize.tcl (note that it's liblocal.dylib on mac, instead of .so)
+2) Add the line "load /opt/software/xspec_models/build/[heasoft_version]/liblocal.so" to the end of the file global_customize.tcl (note that it's liblocal.dylib on mac, instead of .so)
 3) Run "hmake install" within that directory (you will need Heasoft initialised in the shell to do this)